b33-stinger/COCLI/README.md

 ## crackmes.one CLI 0.3.0-alpha

-a CLI tool for crackmes.one, login / download and search for crackmes
+A lightweight and user-friendly CLI client for crackmes.one.
+You can login, query crackmes and download them.
+Built for researchers and CTF players that want fast and easy access to crackmes.one

 ### Download
 ```bash